kearutherford/Assignment_B2_Rutherford/README.md

 of summary statistics and a simple boxplot.
 For the summary tibble, the minimum, maximum, mean, 10th percentile, and 90th percentile were calculated for life expectancy across the five continents (Africa, Americas, Asia, Europe, and Oceania).
-The boxplot shows the distribution of life expectancy for each continent.
+The boxplots show the distribution of life expectancy for each continent.

 ### Example #3: Factor variable input, alter default arguments